Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 # Purpose

-- MCP server used to share tools remotely
+- MCP server used to share tools, prompts and resources
 - Available tools :
-   - get_provider_names - returns a list of available providers
+   - *get_provider_names* - returns a list of available providers*
-   - get_provider_roles - returns a list of available provider roles
+   - *get_provider_roles* - returns a list of available provider roles
-   - get_available_booking_slots_for_provider - returns a list of available / open provider time slots
+   - *get_available_booking_slots_for_provider* - returns a list of available / open provider time slots
-   - book_slot_for_provider - books client appoinment with provider at specified time slot
+   - *book_slot_for_provider* - books client appoinment with provider at specified time slot
-   - list_booked_appointments_for_client - Returns a list of booked appointments for a client
+   - *list_booked_appointments_for_client* - Returns a list of booked appointments for a client
+- Available prompts :
+   - *configure_assistant*

 # General Setup and Usage Instructions